-- 1.22 When considering applications, the Licensing Authority will have regard to:- - (a) The Licensing Act 2003, as amended and the licensing objectives. - (b) Government guidance issued under Section 182 of the Licensing Act 2003, as amended. - (c) Any supporting regulations. - (d) This Statement of Licensing Policy. - (e) Amendments to the licensing regime brought about by the: - Police Reform and Social Responsibility Act 2011 - Live Music Act 2012 - Deregulation Act 2015 - Any other relevant or future legislation that may be introduced by Central Government - 1.23 This does not, however, undermine the rights of any person to apply under the 2003 Act for a variety of permissions and have the application considered in its own right and on its individual merits, nor does it override the right of any person to make representations on any application or seek a review of a licence or certificate where they are permitted to do so under the 2003 Act. - 1.24 When the Licensing Authority is considering any application, it will avoid duplication with other regulatory regimes, so far as possible, and does not intend to use the licensing regime to achieve outcomes that can be achieved by other legislation.
+- 1.22 When considering applications, the Licensing Authority will have regard to:- - (a) The 2003 Act, as amended and the licensing objectives. - (b) Government guidance issued under Section 182 of the 2003 Act, as amended. - (c) Any supporting regulations. - (d) This Statement of Licensing Policy. - (e) Amendments to the licensing regime brought about by any other relevant or future legislation that may be introduced by Central Government - 1.23 This does not, however, undermine the rights of any person to apply under the 2003 Act for a variety of permissions and have the application considered in its own right and on its individual merits, nor does it override the right of any person to make representations on any application or seek a review of a licence or certificate where they are permitted to do so under the 2003 Act. - 1.24 When the Licensing Authority is considering any application, it will avoid duplication with other regulatory regimes, so far as possible, and does not intend to use the licensing regime to achieve outcomes that can be achieved by other legislation.
 In particular, its licensing functions will be discharged separately from the Authority's functions as the local planning authority.
-However, applications for premises licences for permanent commercial premises should normally be from businesses with appropriate planning consent for the property concerned.
-(Other permissions may be applicable to licensed premises and applicants are expected to ensure that such permissions are obtained where necessary.)
+However, applications for premises licences for permanent commercial premises should normally be from individuals/businesses with appropriate planning consent for the property concerned.
+Other permissions may be applicable to licensed premises and applicants are expected to ensure that such permissions are obtained where necessary.

 - 1.25 When one part of the Council seeks a premises licence from the Licensing Authority, the Licensing and Registration Committee and its officers will consider the matter from an entirely neutral standpoint.
-If relevant representations are made, for example, by local residents or the Police, they will be considered fairly by the Committee or officers if practicable.
-Those making representations who are aggrieved by a positive decision in favour of a Local Authority application by the Licensing Authority will be entitled to appeal to the Magistrates' Court and thereby receive an independent review of any decision made. - 1.26 In all cases, applicants and those making representations in respect of applications to the Licensing Authority have a right of appeal to the Magistrates' Court against the decisions of the Licensing Authority. - 1.27 Appendix A of this policy provides applicants with the details of the application process, having regard to the Licensing Act 2003, as amended, the regulations, statutory guidance and local practice and procedures.
+If relevant representations are made, for example, by local residents or the Police, they will be considered fairly by the Committee.
+Those making representations who are aggrieved by a positive decision in favour of a Local Authority application by the Licensing Authority will be entitled to appeal to the Magistrates' Court and thereby receive an independent review of any decision made. - 1.26 In all cases, applicants and those making representations in respect of applications to the Licensing Authority have a right of appeal to the Magistrates' Court against the decisions of the Licensing Authority. - 1.27 Appendix A of this policy provides applicants with the details of the application process, having regard to the 2003 Act, the regulations, statutory guidance and local practice and procedures.
 It should be noted that an incomplete or incorrect application will not be accepted but will be returned with an explanation of why it is incomplete or incorrect.
 Reasonable assistance and advice on the application process will be given to all applicants if needed, and every effort will be made to keep the process as simple and as easy as possible.
-An application will only be deemed to be properly served if it has been served as follows below and in accordance with the statutory instrument regulations that cover the submission of applications made under the Licensing Act 2003:- - (a) Hard copy by post and sent to the address shown below:- or
+An application will only be deemed to be properly served if it has been served as follows below and in accordance with the statutory instrument regulations that cover the submission of applications made under the 2003 Act:- - (a) Hard copy by post and sent to the address shown below:- or